intel/intel-extension-for-pytorch/docs/tutorials/features/runtime_extension.md

 ```

 #### Performance recipes
-There are 2 motivations to use the `MultiStreamModule`:
+There are two motivations to use the `MultiStreamModule`:
 1. Better cache locality: With `MultiStreamModule`, the activations will be limited in the CPU cores allocated to this stream instead of the whole cpu_pool.
 2. Reduce the OMP sync overhead: if one CPU core allocated to one stream, the whole execution needs to do OMP sync once after all streams finish execution instead of sync per layer.

 Thus, `MultiStreamModule` may benefit performance for inference in throughput mode.
-However, the end-to-end performance is still subject to:
+However, the end-to-end performance is impacted by these issues:
-1. The kernels' efficiency which are different under different OMP threads' number.
+1. The kernels' efficiency, which are different under different OMP threads' number.
 2. The overhead of inputs' auto split and outputs' auto concat for each stream.
 3. The overhead of pthread (stream async execution) wakes up and threads' synchronization after stream execution.

-Below are some performance receipts we suggest to use for better multi stream performance.
+Here are some performance receipes that we recommend for better multi-stream performance.

-* When creating `MultiStreamModule` with `torch.nn.Module` as imperative path module, each stream inside `MultiStreamModule` suffers the GIL issue when do inference together which hurts end-to-end performance.
-As the results, we suggest to create `MultiStreamModule` with the `torch.jit.ScriptModule`.
+* When creating `MultiStreamModule` with `torch.nn.Module` as imperative path module, each stream inside `MultiStreamModule` suffers the GIL issue when doing inference together.
+This hurts end-to-end performance.
+We recommend creating `MultiStreamModule` with the `torch.jit.ScriptModule`.

-* For convolution network, `intel_extension_for_pytorch` has the quick path getting convolution primitive to mitigate overhead when `OMP_NUM_THREADS` is same between the phase of `torch.jit.trace` and model execution.
-To use this quick path for better performance, we suggest to set the `OMP_NUM_THREADS` environment before launch the model script.
-The suggested value of `OMP_NUM_THREADS` should equal to the threads number used by each stream.
-For example, creating `MultiStreamModule` as stream number of `s1`, CPUPool with core number `c1`, each stream will allocate threads number as `c1/s1`.
-Then we should set `OMP_NUM_THREADS` as this value.
+* For convolution network, `intel_extension_for_pytorch` has the quick path getting convolution primitive to mitigate overhead when `OMP_NUM_THREADS` is the same between the `torch.jit.trace` and model execution phases.
+To use this quick path for better performance, we recommend setting the `OMP_NUM_THREADS` environment before launching the model script.
+The recommended value of `OMP_NUM_THREADS` should equal the threads number used by each stream.
+For example, creating `MultiStreamModule` as stream number `s1` and CPUPool with core number `c1`, each stream will allocate threads number as `c1/s1`.
+We recommend setting `OMP_NUM_THREADS` as this value.

-* `Numactl` and the threads management in `MultiStreamModule` works in different levels. `MultiStreamModule` has the thread affinity setting for each stream which works in the thread level.
-However, for the python modules outside the stream, such as the dataloader, are out of radar for `MultiStreamModule`.
-As the result, we suggest to use `numactl -C core_ids -m node_id` for the process level core and memory resource management.
-For the core resource setting by `numactl`, suggest to set the same or superset of the core resource to create `CPUPool`.
+* `Numactl` and the threads management in `MultiStreamModule` work at different levels. `MultiStreamModule` has the thread affinity setting for each stream, which works in the thread level.
+However, for the Python modules outside the stream, such as the dataloader, are out of view for `MultiStreamModule`.
+As the result, we recommend using `numactl -C core_ids -m node_id` for the process level core and memory resource management.
+For the core resource setting by `numactl`, set it the same or superset of the core resource to create `CPUPool`.
 Otherwise, the behavior is undefined in current implementation.

 #### Known issues
-* Int8 data type does not support dynamic shape well.
-To avoid the performance issue, we suggest setting the batchsize to do `jit.trace` with same mini batchsize used by each stream.
-For example, creating `MultiStreamModule` as stream number of `s1`, input global batchsize as `gb`, each stream will inference with mini-batchsize as `gb/s1`.
-Then we should use this mini-batchsize value to do `jit.trace`.
-To be aware of the `num_streams` value, we suggest creating `MultiStreamModule` with `num_streams` setting explicitly instead of "AUTO".
+* Intel® Extension for PyTorch\* runtime extension feature with Int8 data type does not support dynamic shape well.
+To avoid performance issues, we recommend setting the batchsize to do `jit.trace` with same mini batchsize used by each stream.
+For example, creating `MultiStreamModule` as stream number of `s1` and input global batchsize as `gb`, each stream will inference with mini-batchsize of `gb/s1`.
+We should use this mini-batchsize value to do `jit.trace`.
+To be aware of the `num_streams` value, we recommend creating `MultiStreamModule` with `num_streams` setting explicitly instead of "AUTO".
 Due to the same limitation, the behavior that each stream inference with different mini batchsize of int8 data type is undefined and not supported.

 ### Example of asynchronous task

-Here is an example about how to use the asynchronous task.
-With the support of runtime API, you can run 2 modules simultaneously.
+Here is an example for using asynchronous tasks.
+With the support of a runtime API, you can run 2 modules simultaneously.
 Each module runs on the corresponding cpu pool.

 ```
 # Create the cpu pool and numa aware memory allocator